 11. Kostas (Nearby in Syntagma)#

-What’s good: Perfect pork souvlaki pita Price: €3.50 Vibe: Hole-in-the-wall, standing only Hours: Opens 10:30 AM, closes when sold out (usually 3-4 PM)
+What’s good: One thing.
+Perfect pork souvlaki pita.
+Price: €3.50 Vibe: Standing-room-only, cash only, line out the door Hours: Opens 10:30 AM, closes when the meat runs out (usually 3-4 PM).
+Get there early.

 Location: Plateia Agias Irinis 2